Roller skating

-Roller skating is the act of traveling on surfaces with roller skates.
+Roller skating is the act of travelling on surfaces with roller skates.
 It is a recreational activity, a sport, and a form of transportation.
 Roller rinks and skate parks are built for roller skating, though it also takes place on streets, sidewalks, and bike paths.

 Roller skating originated in the performing arts in the 18th century.
 It gained widespread popularity starting in the 1880s.
 Roller skating was very popular in the United States from the 1930s to the 1950s, then again in the 1970s when it was associated with disco music and roller discos.
 During the 1990s, inline outdoor roller skating became popular.
 Roller skating has often been a part of Black and LGBT history in particular.

 Sport roller skating includes speed skating, roller hockey, roller derby, figure skating and aggressive quad skating.

 History

-The earliest roller skates known are from 18th century Europe.
+The earliest roller skates known are from 18th-century Europe.
 These skates were used in theater and musical performances, possibly to simulate ice skating onstage.
 Early roller skating was done in a straight line because turning or curving was very difficult with the primitive skate designs of the time.
 Limited to an occasional performance prop at the time, roller skating would not see widespread use until the 1840s.

 Waitresses in an 1840s beer hall in Berlin used roller skates to serve customers.
 Ballet and opera of the late 1840s, such as Le prophète, featured roller skating.
 This helped to make roller skating popular for the first time, in 1850s Europe.
-Technological improvements improved on the design as well, such as rubber wheels in 1859 and four-wheeled turning skates in 1863.
+Technological improvements, such as rubber wheels in 1859 and four-wheeled turning skates in 1863, contributed to the spread of roller skating.
 The popularity of roller skating has fluctuated greatly since then; it is typically called a "craze" at its high points.

 Roller skating boomed in popularity from 1880 to 1910; roller skates were mass produced and skating in rinks became popular with the general public in Europe, North and South America, and Australia.
 Specialized types of roller skating appeared in this period, such as figure skating and speed skating.

 After a decline in popularity, roller skating became widespread again in the 1930s to the 1950s.
 This era is known as the Golden Age of Roller Skating.
 Many skating rinks offering electric organ music were built throughout the United States in this period.

 In the 1970s, roller disco became widespread.
 This style of skating originated with disco music predominantly among Black and gay skaters.
 During the late 1980s and the 1990s, outdoor and indoor inline skating (with "rollerblades") became popular.
 Roller skating declined in popularity in the early 21st century, but became more popular again during the COVID pandemic.

 Roller skating has long been tied to Black American social movements, immigrant communities, and the LGBT community, particularly for women in roller derby.
 As a hobby it is perceived as whimsical and is widely accessible to many people.